richardliao/goget/README.md

 	addr.owner = person

+	// Best-effort search for Name, matching keys are case-insensitive, matching unexported fields of the structure
+	// and converting to the target type on a best-effort basis.. fmt.Println(goget.String(person, "Name")) // Vin Mars

 	// Must will panic when error.
 	fmt.Println(goget.MustString(person, goget.Safe, "Name")) // Vin Mars
 	// May ignore any errors, always return target object.